This article about arthritis in senior cats is written by Dr Ali Raza a Doctor of Medicine (MD), Veterinary Sciences.

 It may be used independently or in conjunction with western medicine therapies and treatments.
 Acupuncture should be performed by a trained vet and should not be considered an alternate to medication in severe cases.

-Apart from the treatment, you can make these changes in your home to help your arthritic friend.
-These small changes can alleviate the suffering of an arthritic cat, a considerable amount.
+Apart from the treatment, you can make these changes in your home to help your feline friend.

 Give your cat soft and supportive bedding.

-Food, water and litter box should be placed where your cat can reach them easily, ideally without having to go up any stairs.
+Food and water bowls, and the litter box should be placed where your cat can reach them easily, ideally without having to go up any stairs.

 Help your cat groom areas which are now hard for her to reach.